quarkiverse/quarkus-github-app/README.md

 ## Documentation

-To get you started (and more!), please refer to [the documentation](https://quarkiverse.github.io/quarkiverse-docs/quarkiverse-github-app/dev/index.html).
+To get you started (and more!), please refer to [the documentation](https://quarkiverse.github.io/quarkiverse-docs/quarkus-github-app/dev/index.html).

 Anything missing in the documentation?
-Please [open an issue](https://github.com/quarkiverse/quarkiverse-github-app/issues/new).
+Please [open an issue](https://github.com/quarkiverse/quarkus-github-app/issues/new).

 ## How?

-The Quarkiverse GitHub App extension uses [the Hub4j GitHub API](https://github.com/hub4j/github-api) to parse the webhook payloads and handle the GitHub REST API calls.
+The Quarkus GitHub App extension uses [the Hub4j GitHub API](https://github.com/hub4j/github-api) to parse the webhook payloads and handle the GitHub REST API calls.

 The rest of the extension is Quarkus magic - mostly code generation with [Gizmo](https://github.com/quarkusio/gizmo/) -